Available: Amazon & All Romance

 He survives the trip, but he's stuck with no logs for the woodstove and little food.
 Fortunately, he gets the number for Mac's Wood Delivery.
 Mac doesn't mind riding to the rescue, and his deep, sultry voice has Eli eagerly anticipating the delivery.
 Is Mac the little bit of Christmas cheer Eli has been needing?

-"What do you mean you're not going to be with Dave's family for Christmas?
+"What do mean you're not going to be with Dave's family for Christmas?
 Why?"

 My mother made a sound of disgust.
 "Oh, honey, I'm so sorry, and you are not boring."

-I heard my mother’s heels click against the floor.
+I heard my mother's heels click against the floor, the sound reminding me to concentrate on the conversation.
 She must be pacing, something she always did when strategizing.
-“I’m so sorry, honey.
-Do you want us to cancel our cruise?”
+"I'm so sorry, honey.
+Do you want us to cancel our cruise?"

 That was the last thing I wanted.
 "Of course not.
 You've been looking forward to it for months.
 I'm fine.
 Really."